NYPL/ePub-to-webpub/README.md

+# THIS REPOSITORY HAS BEEN RELOCATED

+This repo has been moved into the [NYPL/ereading-clients](https://github.com/NYPL/ereading-clients/) monorepo under packages/epub-to-webpub.

 # EPUB to Webpub

 This repository is a converter between EPUBS and Webpubs.
 It can either be deployed as an endpoint service, consumed as a package within another Node service, or used as a CLI.